 The scholarship recipients – Kattie Bachar, Micasha Desilva, Pallavi Kumar, Amanda Lopez, Cindy Mayer, and Bianca Ruvalcaba – are all in the MACP program’s Healthy Aging concentration.

 The Caregiver Support Training Program is a collaboration between Family Service Agency, the Alzheimer’s Association California Central Chapter, and AUSB that will address the shortage of caregiver services in Santa Barbara County.
 It is funded by the Santa Barbara Foundation.

-“The program will be the first in the Santa Barbara area to ensure that professionals already engaged in graduate education in healthy aging are on the front lines of providing support for those who care for elderly family members,” said Elizabeth Wolfson, PhD, LCSW, Chair of the MACP program.
+“This program is the first in the Santa Barbara area to ensure that professionals already engaged in graduate education in healthy aging are on the front lines of providing support for those who care for elderly family members,” said Dr. Wolfson.

 For further information about the Caregiver Support Training Program, contact Cynthia McNulty at 805.965.1001 x226 or firstname.lastname@example.org; students interested in participating should contact Dr. Wolfson at 805.962.8179 x 5155 or email@example.com.